bitcraft/tailor/README.md

 and also has a smartphone-inspired touch interface.
 For computer systems without a touch screen monitor, the mouse can be used.

+There is basic support for servos and relay controls with an arduino connected to the host PC.

-The kiosk interface offers print/reprint controls, camera tilt, email, camera live view, and twitter.
+The kiosk interface offers:
+- print/reprint controls
+- camera tilt
+- social: email & twitter
+- camera live view

 Running the touch interface
 ---------------------------

-service.py runs the camera capture service. kiosk.py runs the touch interface.
+From OS X or linux, run 'python3 run_local.py'
+From windows, launch kivy.bat, then 'python run_local.py'

 Operation under windows will be documented in the future.
 Stay tuned.